architecture/network

 OnnxGraphDimensionBuildContext

-Context for constructing input/output ONNX graph dimensions.
+Context for constructing input/output ONNX graph dimensions, carrying width values and the batch-dimension flag.

 OnnxGraphDimensions